-Zoning: Metropolitan Region Scheme: Urban

-Town Planning Scheme No. 1 (TPS1): Residential R40
+Zoning: Metropolitan Region Scheme: Urban Town Planning Scheme No. 1 (TPS1): Residential R40

 Draft Town Planning Scheme No. 2 (TPS2): Residential R40

 Existing Land Use: Single House

 Use Class: Single House

 Use Classification: 'P'

 Lot Area: 450 square metres

-Right of Way (ROW): At rear, approx. 4 metres wide
+Right of Way (ROW): (ROW): At rear, approx. 4 metres wide

 Heritage List: No

-The application includes minor alterations at the rear of the dwelling to insert windows, extend the eaves of the existing roof, and replace a wall of the existing house.
+The application includes minor alterations at the rear of the dwelling to insert windows, extend the eaves of the existing roof, and replace a wall of the existing house The application also includes modifications to the study windows to the front facade.
 These elements are fully compliant.